aclueless/spair/README.md

 * `#[derive(spair::Routes)]`
 * Event delegation, under `features = ["event-delegation"]` if it is ever implemented.
+    * But you can always do it manually
 * SSR (under a feature flag, too)
 * RSX macro (under a feature flag, too)